-1 Ocean climate change in mariculture areas
+Ocean climate change in mariculture areas

-Scottish aquaculture in the marine environment (mariculture) is concentrated in the West coast of mainland Scotland and the Western and Northern Isles.
+Scottish aquaculture in the marine environment (mariculture) is concentrated around the West coast of mainland Scotland and the Western and Northern Isles.
+In England and Wales, culture of oysters and mussels mainly takes place along the southern coast of England and around the southern and northern coastline of Wales.
 Predictions of climate variables in these areas taken from the UKCIP published forecasts on www.ukcip.org/scenarios/ukcip02/scenarios/maps, were used to derive the subsequent predictions of effects on aquaculture.
 The following points relating to the predicted climate change in the key Scottish mariculture areas were used as the basis for predicting effects on mariculture:

-All areas are predicted to experience rises in annual and seasonal mean water temperature up to 0.5 °C by 2020 and up to 2.5 °C by 2080.
+All areas around Scotland are predicted to experience rises in annual and seasonal mean water temperature of up to 0.5 °C by 2020 and up to 2.5 °C by 2080.
 Over the same timescales, the summer precipitation is predicted to decrease (0-10% by 2020 and 10-30% by 2080) and winter temperature are predicted to increase (10-15% by 2080).
+Similar predictions are expected for England and Wales in the same time period.

-2 Direct effects of temperature increase.
+Direct effects of temperature increase.
 Medium confidence

 An increase of 2°C may well adversely affect some species currently being farmed in Scotland as the thermal optima for the animals physiology may be exceeded for long periods of time during the summer months.
 Aquaculture of species such as Atlantic cod and Atlantic halibut may not be possible in the south of the country or be limited to areas of deep-water up-welling where the water is cooler than normal.
-Salmonid species are more tolerant of higher temperatures (Reddin et al., 2006, Cano and Nicieza 2006; Tackle et al., 2006; Goniea et al., 2006; Galbreath et al. 2006; and Larsson and Berglund 2006) than Atlantic cod (Levesque et al., 2005; Claireaux et al., 1995 and Neat and Righton 2006) and Atlantic halibut (Hurst et al., 2005; Imsland et al., 2000; Aune et al., 1997 and Bjornsson and Tryggvadottir 1996) but higher peak temperature in the summer months, which may well be of longer duration than present could cause issues with thermal stress and potentially make some sheltered, warmer sites unsuitable for those species during the summer months.
+Salmonid species are more tolerant of higher temperatures (Reddin et al., 2006, Cano & Nicieza, 2006; Tackle et al., 2006; Goniea et al., 2006; Galbreath et al 2006; and Larsson & Berglund 2006) than Atlantic cod (Levesque et al., 2005; Claireaux et al., 1995 and Neat & Righton, 2006) and Atlantic halibut (Hurst et al., 2005; Imsland et al., 2000; Aune et al., 1997 and Bjornsson & Tryggvadottir, 1996) but higher peak temperature in the summer months, which may well be of longer duration than present could cause issues with thermal stress and potentially make some sheltered, warmer sites unsuitable for those species during the summer months.

-Optimal temperatures for on-growing large cod are generally low (approximately 7°C) (Neat and Righton 2006) and although rising temperatures in Scottish waters may have some benefit to the growth rates of juveniles, growth rates of adults are likely to suffer.
+Optimal temperatures for on-growing large cod are generally low (approximately 7°C) (Neat & Righton, 2006) and although rising temperatures in Scottish waters may have some benefit to the growth rates of juveniles, growth rates of adults are likely to suffer.

 Predicted increased growth rates of shellfish species (mussels and oysters) are dependent on the continued availability of the planktonic food supply.
+It is recognised that mussels around the UK are comprised of at least two species that are able to hybridise, and therefore, it is possible that they will be able to tolerate the expected wider temperature fluctuations.
 Intertidal shellfish, notably Pacific oyster (Crassostrea gigas), are currently susceptible to occasional mortality events during prolonged periods of hot weather.
 These would be likely to increase in frequency under warmer conditions.
 This species of oyster is not endemic to the UK and our current thermal regime is not optimal for spawning and natural recruitment from cultured stocks to establish wild populations.
 Under conditions of increased temperature, this may change.